What Is Creatine?

 Creatine boosts adenosine triphosphate (ATP) synthesis – ramping up each cell’s 'energy factory.'
 Post-injury or during periods of stress/damage, these factories may falter.

-With the help of Creatine, these factories can keep producing energy.
+With the help of creatine, these cells can keep producing energy.
 This means less cellular damage and a quicker recovery.

 Unveiling Other Benefits of Creatine